 Did you purchase a product online from an online retailer that also sells the same product on Amazon.com?
 You may have paid more than you would elsewhere due to Amazon's alleged pricing control.
 Fill out the form to find out your consumer rights to potential compensation »

-An independent investigation by Hagens Berman's legal team and expert antitrust attorneys has revealed that Amazon.com has violated federal antitrust price-fixing laws, causing consumers everywhere to pay artificially increased prices for products purchased via online retailers across the internet.
-Consumers have now filed a class-action lawsuit against Amazon for driving up prices for online purchases made from other retailers.
+An independent investigation by Hagens Berman's legal team and expert antitrust attorneys indicates that Amazon.com has violated federal antitrust price-fixing laws, and attorneys allege that consumers everywhere consequently pay artificially increased prices for products purchased via online retailers across the internet.
+Consumers have now filed a class-action lawsuit against Amazon for allegedly driving up prices for online purchases made from other retailers.

 As a retailer, Amazon competes not only with major online or mobile app retail rivals like Costco, Wayfair or Home Depot, but also with its own hosted third-party sellers, who are contractually authorized to sell their wares on the Amazon.com platform.

 But selling on Amazon comes with certain restrictions.
 When a seller registers with Amazon Marketplace, it agrees to the terms of the Amazon Services Business Solutions Agreement (BSA) and the policies incorporated in that agreement, which establishes rules for setting prices on Amazon's platform.

 - Sales via Amazon account for almost half of all U.S. retail e-commerce.